Born: September 17, 1965

 He then played a lead in the mini-series Heaven & Hell: North & South, Book III (1994), followed by starring roles in the TV movies Sleep, Baby, Sleep opposite Tracey Gold and Convict Cowboy (1995) with Jon Voight.
 Despite Chandler's boy scout good looks, in the latter he played a tough ex-con who is assigned to work with horses during his stint in prison.

-Chandler didn't have any more luck when he was miscast in a supporting role in the new Fox TV series The Lyon's Den starring Rob Lowe.
-The series was cancelled after several episodes, but Chandler's career thankfully didn't suffer.
-He found another hit when he was cast as the coach in the TV series version of Friday Night Lights.
+Kyle didn't have any more luck when he was miscast in a supporting role in the new Fox TV series The Lyon's Den starring Rob Lowe.
+The series was cancelled after several episodes, but Kyle's career thankfully didn't suffer.
+He found another hit when he was cast as the coach in the TV series version of Friday Night Lights, for which he won a Primetime Emmy in 2011.

-He also continues to appear in major motion pictures such as Peter Jackson's epic King Kong (2005), J.J.
+He continues to appear in major motion pictures such as Peter Jackson's epic King Kong (2005), J.J.
 Abrams' sci-fi thriller Super 8 (2011), Ben Affleck's Argo (2012) and Kathryn Bigelow's thriller Zero Dark Thirty (2013).
-He also appeared alongside Mark Wahlberg in 2013's Broken City and played Cate Blanchett's husband in the lesbian drama Carol (2015).
-He also made a return to television with the Netflix Original series Bloodline (2015).
+He appeared alongside Mark Wahlberg in 2013's Broken City and played Cate Blanchett's husband in the lesbian drama Carol (2015).
+He also made a return to television with the hit Netflix Original series Bloodline (2015), which enjoyed three very successful seasons and earned Kyle two Emmy nominations.